Use Case

 Self-host vs Cloud

 Self-host when incident tooling already has an internal owner and you only need the workflow profile primitives.
-Use hosted when smart_search across incident history + scheduled DM matter more.
+Use hosted when AI summaries and action-item extraction across the incident channel matter more.

 Premium fit

-Team at $49/mo flat covers 2-10 person on-call rotations.
-Ops engagement (from $199/mo, custom) is the fit when SLA, custom retention windows, SOC2 evidence, or multi-tenant isolation become hard requirements.
+Team at $49/mo flat covers 2–10 person on-call rotations.
+Ops engagement is the fit when SLA, custom retention windows, SOC2 evidence, or multi-tenant isolation become hard requirements — quoted per organization.

 Trust and buyer review